A new home built in traditional Japanese style | Osumi Yuso Architects

 This small house sits on a forested site at the base of Mount Daisen in western Japan.
 While designed for modern living, the dwelling incorporates features from old-time Japanese houses.
 It was designed by Osumi Yuso Architects Office, known for its expertise in traditional Japanese architecture.

 The small house has 74.7 m2 (804 ft2) of inside living space.
-The reverse floor plan puts the open living area upstairs, along with one bedroom.
-The built-in dining table separates the kitchen from the living room and provides an additional work surface for the compact kitchen.
-The traditional Japanese post and beam frame and the wood ceiling are significant design features on the upper floor.
-On the ground level there is a second bedroom, powder room and bathing room.
+The reverse floor plan puts the open living area upstairs, along with one of the two bedrooms.
+The traditional Japanese post and beam framework and the bamboo ceiling are significant design features on the upper floor.

 Text copyright 2014 SmallHouseBliss.
 All Rights Reserved.